RaidPRDev/android-webapp-startup/README.md

 To update, you can do this in a few ways.

-Use Image Asset Studio
+Use Image Asset Studio [Help Guide](https://developer.android.com/studio/write/image-asset-studio)<br>
-1 Select the app folder in Project Window
+1. Select the app folder in Project Window
-2 right-click, select New->Image Asset.
+2. right-click, select `New->Image Asset`.

 Or use an online generator